leoasis/redux-immutable-state-invariant/README.md

 # redux-immutable-state-invariant

-Redux middleware that spits an error on you when you try to mutate your state either inside a dispatch or between dispatches.
+Redux middleware that spits an error on you when you try to mutate your state either inside a dispatch or between dispatches. **For development use only!**

 ## How to install